 A maze can also be found in Boneo on the Mornington Peninsula, with the added bonus of a lovely wetlands walk, giant games and a mini golf course. http://www.boneomazeandminigolf.com.au

-Arthurs Seat Eagle in the Mornington Peninsula is a brand-new way to fly above the state forest in a state-of-the-art gondola. https://aseagle.com.au
+Arthurs Seat Eagle n the Mornington Peninsula is a new way to fly above the state forest in a state-of-the-art gondola. https://aseagle.com.au

 For a relaxing day out in a lavender garden, head to Ashcombe Maze and Lavender Gardens on the Mornington Peninsula.
 Little kids will also love the great gnome hunt! http://ashcombemaze.com.au/

 Action and Adventure for Older Kids

 Older kids and teens may prefer more exciting activities.
 These suggested things to do for kids in Melbourne challenge their perception and encourage them to step out of their comfort zones.

 Dive with sharks at Sea Life Melbourne.
 Kids need to be 15 and over, no scuba diving experience required. https://www.melbourneaquarium.com.au/experiences/shark-dive-xtreme/

 Tree Surfing and Zip Lining is a great idea for daredevils.
 At Enchanted Adventure Garden there are many different challenging experiences for kids and teenagers that you should have a closer look at.
 Kids needs to be taller than 135cm. http://www.enchantedmaze.com.au/experiences/tree-surfing-grand/

 Recently reopened, Playtime Crown is the best arcade centre in the city.
 Over 150 arcade games beg to be explored and tested by the children.
 On top of that there is also laser tag for extra family fun.
 More info is soon available on the website of Crown Casino: https://www.playtime.com.au/venues/vic/playtime-crown